Automating QC Inspection

 Glass Bottles and Delicate Parts – Inner and Outer Diameters, Body Widths

-Small parts made from glass or thin-walled plastic require special handling.
+Parts made from glass or thin-walled plastic require special handling.
 A Q-Span Robotic Workstation can pick glass bottles or other delicate parts from a tray, use robotic calipers to measure multiple dimensions on each bottle, and record the data to a PC.
 The direct contact measurement is insensitive to glass transparency and reflectivity.

 This application note details the design of the gripper and caliper fingertips, controlling grip strength to avoid deformation or surface damage on parts, and calculating return on investment.